 A month earlier, on February 9, 1864, Custer had married Elizabeth Bacon.
 She was very devoted to him, and after his death she would keep his legend alive by writing about him.

-Battlefield Exploits Captivate the Public
+Battlefield Exploits Captivated the Public

 Custer's daring on the battlefield garnered continued press coverage in late 1864 and early 1865.

-In late October 1864, in a battle called the Woodstock Races, Custer was sketched by the noted war artist Alfred Waud.
+In late October 1864, in a battle called the Woodstock Races, Custer was sketched by the noted battlefield artist Alfred Waud.
 In the pencil sketch, Custer is saluting the Confederate General Ramseur.
 Waud noted on the sketch that Custer had known the Confederate at West Point.

 A Glorious Cavalry Raid